sjp38/greglaurie/README.md

-# Laurie
+# GregLaurie
-Laurie is an Android application that alternate HOME button for HOME button broken phone.
+GregLaurie is an Android application that alternate HOME button for HOME button broken phone.

+It forked from Laurie.

 ## License
 GPL v3